siyia2/mounter_elite/README.md

 For the conversions, `ccd2iso` is used, i tested it with some `valid IMG and BIN` files through my script and it works.

-The executable is installed in `/usr/bin/mounter_elite`.
+The AUR executable is installed in `/usr/bin/mounter_elite`.